Russians demonstrate Oreshnik missile system in Belarus after alleged attack on Putin residence

 - On 17 December, Putin said the Oreshnik missile system would be put on combat duty by the end of 2025.

-- On 31 October, it became known that on the night of 8-9 July 2024, Defence Intelligence of Ukraine, Security Service of Ukraine and Foreign Intelligence Service destroyed one of three Russian intermediate-range ballistic missiles, Oreshnik, at the Kapustin Yar test range.
+- On 31 October, it became known that on the night of 8-9 July 2024, Defence Intelligence of Ukraine, Security Service of Ukraine and Foreign Intelligence Service had destroyed one of three Russian Oreshnik intermediate-range ballistic missiles at the Kapustin Yar test range.

-- Ukraine's Air Force reported that during a missile attack on the city of Dnipro on 21 November 2024, Russia used an intercontinental ballistic missile.
-Sources told Ukrainska Pravda that it could have been a Rubezh missile, which is a potential nuclear warhead carrier.
+- Ukraine's Air Force reported that Russia had used an intercontinental ballistic missile during a missile attack on the city of Dnipro on 21 November 2024.
+Sources told Ukrainska Pravda that it could have been a Rubezh missile, which can potentially carry a nuclear warhead.

-- The United States also officially confirmed that Russia struck Dnipro on the morning of 21 November with a ballistic missile that was created on the basis of the RS-26 Rubezh intercontinental ballistic missile.
+- The US also officially confirmed that Russia had struck Dnipro on the morning of 21 November with a ballistic missile based on the RS-26 Rubezh intercontinental ballistic missile.

-- On 22 November, Ukraine's intelligence said that on 21 November, Russia struck Ukraine using a ballistic missile likely from the Kedr missile system.
+- On 22 November, Ukrainian intelligence said that on 21 November, Russia struck Ukraine using a ballistic missile likely from the Kedr missile system.

-- On 28 November, Putin announced the alleged start of serial production of the Oreshnik system.
+- On 28 November, Putin announced the alleged start of mass production of the Oreshnik system.
 He said he could use the Oreshnik missile against "decision-making centres in Kyiv".

 Support Ukrainska Pravda on Patreon!